 This comes into play on the Citi Custom Cash because cardholders get 5% cash back on their top spending category each billing cycle (for up to $500 in purchases).
 Your top category could change every month, which is a nice feature, but we’re talking about maximizing gas rewards here.
 Every time your top category is not gas, you’re earning only 1% at the pump with this card.
 If you really want to maximize gas with the Custom Cash, you need to make sure that’s your top spending category.

 There are a lot of credit cards that give 1.5% or 2% cash back on every purchase – you may even have one in your wallet.
 If you don’t spend very much on gas, you’re probably better off using one of those.
 It would make more sense to use the Custom Cash to get the full $500 x 5% benefit each billing cycle.
 For instance, maybe you spend at least that much on groceries each month.
-And a big part of the card’s appeal is that every month can be different.
+And one of the card’s biggest benefits is that every month can be different.
 Maybe another month it’s travel or dining or something else.

 If you do spend a lot on gas